Tricholoma vernaticum: Description

 The cap is convex to broadly convex before flattening out in age, and reaches diameters between 6 and 15 cm wide.
-The surface is dry to moist, smooth, and in maturity appears to be made of flattened fibers arranged radially.
+The surface is smooth, dry to moist, and in maturity may have white patches of veil remnant.
 As the mushroom ages, the cap color changes from white to fuscous (dusky brownish grey) or brown, usually with olive, grayish or pale tan regions.
 The cap margin, initially curved downward, lifts up and becomes lobed or irregular with age.
 The flesh is thick and white, with a strongly farinaceous odor similar to cucumber or watermelon rind.
-Gills initially have an emarginate (notched) to adnate attachment to the stipe, but pull away as the mushroom matures to become seceding or almost free from attachment.
-They are thick and closely spaced, and whitish in color, sometimes developing pale pink tints.
+The gills initially have an emarginate (notched) to adnate attachment to the stipe, but pull away as the mushroom matures to become seceding or almost free from attachment.
+They are thick, closely spaced, and whitish in color, sometimes developing pale pink tints.

 The solid stipe measures 4–14 cm long by 1.3–4 cm thick, and is either equal in width through its length or bulged at the base.
-It has a dry surface, and a texture that is smooth to silky fibrillose above the ring, and appressed fibrillose to scaly below the ring.
+The dry surface has a texture that is smooth to silky fibrillose above the ring and appressed fibrillose to scaly below.
 The ring, located in the middle to upper half of the stem, is sometimes inconspicuous.
-The edibility of the mushroom is unknown with certainty, although it has been noted to have a strongly farinaceous taste, and an unpleasant odor "strongly reminiscent of rotting white potatoes."
+The edibility of the mushroom is unknown with certainty, but it has been noted to have a strongly farinaceous taste, and an unpleasant odor "strongly reminiscent of rotting white potatoes".

 The spore print is white.
-Spores are elliptic (or narrowly so), and measure 8–12 by 4.8–6.2 µm.
+The spores are elliptic (or narrowly so), and measure 8–12 by 4.8–6.2 μm.
 There are clamp connections present in the hyphae.
-The basidia (spore-bearing cells) are four-spored, club-shaped, and measure 23–30 by 8–10 µm.
+The basidia (spore-bearing cells) are four-spored, club-shaped, and measure 23–30 by 8–10 μm.
 The hymenium lacks cystidia.
-The cap flesh comprises homogenous, interwoven hyphae that are 3–5 µm in diameter, while the cap cuticle is a 200–300-micrometer thick layer of interwoven, gelatinous hyphae up to 4 µm in diameter.
+The cap flesh comprises homogenous, interwoven hyphae that are 3–5 μm in diameter, while the cap cuticle is a layer between 200 and 300 μm thick comprising interwoven, gelatinous hyphae up to 4 μm in diameter.

 Similar species

-When collected in its typical habitat and during the appropriate season, Tricholoma vernaticum mushrooms can be readily identified because of their prominent characteristics: white color, stocky fruit body, farinaceous odor, and ring on the stipe.
+When collected in its typical habitat and during the appropriate season, the mushrooms can be readily identified because of their prominent characteristics: white color, stocky fruit body, farinaceous odor, and ring on the stipe.
 Tricholoma lookalikes in the same geographic region grow at lower elevations, typically in autumn.
-T. portentosum has a gray cap, a stipe with yellow tints, and lacks a ring, while T. mutabile has violet tones in its cap and also lacks a ring.
+T. portentosum has a gray cap,- a stipe with yellow tints, and lacks a ring, while T. mutabile has violet tones in its cap and also lacks a ring.
 Other lookalikes include Hygrophorus subalpinus and H. camarophyllus, but these species have broad, waxy gills, and lack the characteristic odor of T. vernaticum.